Snowbird season is just around the corner. Are you ready to head to a warmer climate during winter?

 In terms of pricing and models, gated home communities offer various home types to fit different budgets.
 So, don’t let the name fool you.

-Even though gated communities offer ample security, some snowbirds might feel isolated in these neighborhoods during the winter season.
-Often, gated communities are quite exclusionary and can lead to feelings of isolation.
+Even though gated communities offer ample security, some snowbirds might feel isolated in these neighborhoods during winter.
+Often, gated communities are quite exclusionary and can create feelings of isolation.

 Not everyone in these communities understands or appreciates the snowbird lifestyle, which could make you feel unwelcome.

 Another issue snowbirds have found frustrating is guardhouse or entry pad inconsistencies, making it harder for them to receive guests.
-High gate fees and other association fees and rules also need to be considered.
+High gate fees and other association fees and rules must also be considered.

 Master Plan Communities